sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 - Disposal
 - Migration (data and users)

-### Other<!-- omit in toc -->
+### Other <!-- omit in toc -->

 - Opportunity or compliance (e.g., missing a market opportunity, not complying with regulations, decreased customer satisfaction)
 - Costs incurred with another party to ensure the ability to meet Service Level Agreement (SLA) targets
-- Unplanned (e.g., unanticipated expenditure through compliance auditing and under provisioning of licences)
+- Unplanned (e.g., unanticipated expenditure through compliance auditing and under-provisioning of licences)

 It may not be possible to calculate exact figures for all of the items, and an assessment of high/medium/low may be more realistic.
 This should not pose a problem so long as the same criteria are used to evaluate all options within an acquisition.